 Address: 7470 MN-34, Walker, MN 56484

-Tianna Country Club, situated between Long Lake and Walker Bay, is a fantastic place to play 18 holes, with manicured greens and emerald fairways.
-Not only is the course beautiful, but Hole #2 was rated as the Best Golf Hole in Minnesota.
+Between Long Lake and Walker Bay, Tianna Country Club is a fantastic place to play 18 holes, with manicured greens and emerald fairways.
+The course is beautiful, and Hole #2 was rated as the Best Golf Hole in Minnesota.

 Open to the public, Tianna Country Club is great whether you’re an avid golfer or if you want to goof around with friends.
-Feel free to stop in the Pro Shop to pick up anything you may need before hitting the front nine.
+Feel free to stop in the Pro Shop to pick up anything before hitting the front nine.

 And if you want to improve your golf swing before you hit the course, the club offers private lessons.
 If you’re hungry before your morning tee time, you can grab a breakfast sandwich on your way to the course.